wolframarnold/chromotype/README.md

 ### Why not iPhoto/Picasa/…?

-If you've been taking photos regularly for a couple years, you'll have tens to hundreds of /gigabytes/ of photos already.
-It would take weeks or months to upload all of your photos and movies to the cloud.
-Desktop applications like iPhoto and Picasa just don't scale to libraries with that many assets.
+If you've been taking photos regularly for a couple years, you'll have several hundred *gigabytes* of photos already.
+Desktop applications like iPhoto and Picasa don't currently scale up to holding hundreds of thousands of photos.

 ## What's the solution?